oscarpfernandez/immudbcc/README.md

 ## 2.3 Object Update:

-Given the nature of the applications that require a immutable database, it is fair to assume that updates will be not very frequent, and far between.
+Given the nature of the applications that require a immutable database, it is fair to assume that updates will be sporadically and far between.
 Therefore, the proposed API only considers single property updates.

 Also, given the non-transactional nature of ImmuDB, it is assumed that the caller ofn this API will guarantee that a given document is not getting updated concurrently.
 If that happens, the multiple callers with end-up with a fragmented result